 Mobilizing Data-Driven Local Outreach for the 2020 Census

 NNIP's new project promotes data-driven planning for 2020 Census local outreach to ensure a complete count of young children and people of color, starting with a resource list for communities and pilots in with the Baltimore Neighborhood Indicators Alliance and Community Information Now (San Antonio).
-A forthcoming brief will outline the ways that local data and tech organizations can contribute to strategic planning and mobilization for outreach.
+Our brief outlines the ways that local data and tech organizations can contribute to strategic planning and mobilization for outreach.

-- Encouraging NNIP Partners to provide analytic and convening support to local coalitions, and
+- Encouraging local organizations with data, analytic, and technology skills to provide analytic and convening support to local coalitions, and

 - Educating communities across the country on how to leverage local and national data to effectively activate community stakeholders for a Complete Count.

 - US Census Bureau Partnership site: Learn how you can be a Census Partner organization!
 The website includes Census 101, a community outreach toolkit, mapping tools, and a description of ideation workshops that communities can host locally.
 Join the list to get updates.